 The bad news?
 Property itself is pretty expensive and as a foreigner there are limits to what and where you can buy, and an extra step or two to take.

 Moving to Australia isn’t an impossible dream.
 Just take it step by step and it’s easy, with the help of our free guide, How to Emigrate.

 Before buying real estate in Australia foreign buyers need to submit an application with the Foreign Investment Review Board.
 This can be done online, and applications are usually processed within 30 days.

 Hire team of professionals

-Before buying a property a team of professionals should be arranged, this may include a buyer’s agent (if using) and a solicitor.
+If buying from the UK or US, you should gather a team of property professionals to help you.
+This may include a buyer’s agent (if using) and a solicitor.
 It is beneficial to research different fee structures and interview potential candidates before deciding.

 Arrange financing, get pre-approvals

 Getting finances in order before buying in crucial.
 Whether this involves transferring large sums of money from the UK via a payment specialist, obtaining financing from an international lender or seeking a mortgage in Australia make sure to leave enough time to organise financing before submitting offers on real estate.